Do you experience gaslighting in your workplace?

 Conclusion

 Gaslighting might make you feel alone, but you don’t have to.
 Depending on your particular situation, therapists and counselors can provide advice and assist you in handling a crisis or potentially harmful scenario.
 With patience, persistence, and determination, you can confront gaslighting at work and protect yourself from further harm.
+It is essential that you must know how to recover from gaslighting at work.
 Once you’ve dealt with the gas lighter, it would be a good idea to look for further measures to enhance your work environment and staff wellbeing.